Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_DL_Layers and Blocks.md

 `seed`- integer to use as random seed

-Training Phase: For each hidden layer, for each training sample, for each iteration, ignore a random fraction, p, of nodes and corresponding activations.
+Training Phase: For each hidden layer, for each training sample, for each iteration, ignore a random fraction, p, of units and its corresponding activations.

 Testing Phase: Use all activations, but reduce them by a factor p to account for the missing activations during training.